neb etol ftol N1 N2 Nevery file-style arg keyword

 Perform a nudged elastic band (NEB) calculation using multiple replicas of a system.
 Two or more replicas must be used; the first and last are the end points of the transition path.

 NEB is a method for finding both the atomic configurations and height of the energy barrier associated with a transition state, e.g. for an atom to perform a diffusive hop from one energy basin to another in a coordinated fashion with its neighbors.
-The implementation in LAMMPS follows the discussion in these 3 papers: (HenkelmanA), (HenkelmanB), and (Nakano).
+The implementation in LAMMPS follows the discussion in these 4 papers: (HenkelmanA), (HenkelmanB), (Nakano) and (Maras).

 As explained below, a NEB calculation perfoms a damped dynamics minimization across all the replicas.
 The minimizer uses whatever timestep you have defined in your input script, via the timestep command.
 Often NEB will converge more quickly if you use a timestep about 10x larger than you would normally use for dynamics simulations.